sveltejs/eslint-plugin-svelte3/README.md

 ## Installation

-This is not published to npm.
+For now, this is not published to npm.
 Install from Git tags.
 See [the documentation on `npm install`](https://docs.npmjs.com/cli/install) for how to do this.

-This plugin needs to be able to `require('svelte/compiler')`.
-It requires Svelte 3.0.0-alpha2 or later.
+Untagged releases may depend on unreleased Svelte 3 features.
+Tagged releases should always work with the specified Svelte version.
+The latest tagged version requires at least Svelte 3.0.0-alpha2.

 ## Usage